SRIRAM-RA/sudoku_solver/README.md

 ## FUNCTIONALTY

 1. Valid():
 	This function makes sures to check the number we enter is valid or not by comparing it to every element in a row and column.
-If the number we entered is already present then we return false
+If the number we entered is already present then we return false.

 2. solve():
 	This function is going to call all the funcationalities where we backtrack the process if the number is not valid.

 3. print_board():
-	This function simply prints the sukodu format and checks whether this is valid or not
+	This function simply prints the sukodu format and checks whether this is valid or not.